groupe-projet-info/cv-generator/backend/README.md

-Thses commands need to be run from inside of the "backend" folder.
+These commands need to be run from inside of the "backend" folder.

 # To get the project setup:
 ```